Captain Marvel (Khn'nr): Publication history

 In 2007, Mar-Vell supposedly returned to the Marvel Universe during Marvel's Civil War crossover storyline.
 He made his appearance in the "Civil War: The Return" one-shot, written by Paul Jenkins.
 It was later revealed that this was in fact a Skrull named Khn'nr during the 2008 Captain Marvel mini-series, which spun out of the events of his Civil War appearance.

 Fictional character biography

 As part of the Skrull Secret Invasion, a shapeshifting Skrull called Khn'nr is locked into the shape of the late Mar-Vell, the first Captain Marvel, and given replicas of the Kree Nega-Bands.
 Khn'nr receives memory implants to turn him into a sleeper agent making him believe he is Captain Marvel until the time of the invasion, when a psychological trigger would be activated to return him to his Skrull persona.

+To explain his comeback from death, Khn'nr is made to believe he was transported to the present day by an anomaly in space-time created during the construction of Negative Zone Prison Alpha.
+Initially unsure of how to approach the situation, the Earth's heroes reveal Mar-Vell's history to him but also offer him a place as a warden for the prison.

+He is later called in to help the pro-registration heroes who revived him, at the end of the 2007 "Civil War" storyline; however upon seeing the chaos they are causing, he departs to France, where he spends all of his time observing a painting of Alexander the Great in the Louvre and contemplates Alexander's similarities to himself.
+This painting is meant to be his psychological trigger, but due to an error in the methods of Skrull scientists, Mar-Vell retains his personality and memories prior to his Skrull captivity.
+Most of Khn'nr's personality was accidentally erased as a byproduct of the botched mental conditioning, leaving the Mar-Vell persona dominant.

+When Khn'nr learns the truth and becomes fully aware of his true identity, he decides to embrace Mar-Vell's memories and rebel against the Skrulls and protect Earth from their invasion.
+However, Khn'nr is mortally wounded by a Super-Skrull and crash-lands on Earth.
+He is found by Noh-Varr, who he encourages to continue Captain Marvel's legacy before dying.